efim-a-efim/rancheros-ec2-metadata/README.md

  * AWS_PUBLIC_IPV4
  * AWS_SECURITY_GROUPS
 * `-t [prefix]` - load EC2 instance tags starting with `prefix` and add them as labels to docker daemon options
+* `-l label:variablename` - add `variablename` variable ro RancherOS environment that contains value of `label` tag.
+May be used multiple times